 In the end, couples who had more sex at the beginning of the study didn’t ultimately report higher marital satisfaction in surveys, but they did score higher on the “automatic partner evaluation” task.
 In other words, frequent intimate relations seemed to influence their unconscious attitudes about their partner—and unconscious attitudes can “leak out” when we don’t have the cognitive energy to override them, explains lead author Lindsey Hicks.

-“If one spouse is stressed, tired, overworked, or distracted, he or she may be unable to act in ways that are consistent with their positive relationship beliefs/ideals, making them more likely to behave in negative ways…being rude to the partner, losing their temper,” she says.
+“If one spouse is stressed, tired, overworked, or distracted, [they] may be unable to act in ways that are consistent with their positive relationship beliefs/ideals, making them more likely to behave in negative ways…being rude to the partner, losing their temper,” she says.

 Obviously, science doesn’t have a perfect idea of what happens when you have more sex.
 All of these studies mainly focused on opposite-sex couples in committed partnerships, which leaves out quite a few people whose experiences might help shape the big picture, from singles to same-sex couples to those in polyamorous relationships.
 There’s some evidence to suggest that more sex might make you feel better about your sex life, though not necessarily your relationship, but even those patterns aren’t totally consistent.